Tang K. Tang

-Tang K. Tang is a Taiwanese biomedical researcher.
+Tang Kent Tang (唐堂) is a Taiwanese geneticist and biomedical researcher who is currently the vice president of the Academia Sinica.

-Career
+Education

+Tang studied biology at Tunghai University from 1974 to 1978, graduating with a Bachelor of Science (B.S.) degree, and earned a Master of Science (M.S.) from National Yang-Ming University in microbiology and immunology in 1983.
+He then pursued graduate studies in the United States, earning an M.A. and his Ph.D. in human genetics in 1988, both from Yale University.
+His doctoral dissertation, completed under geneticist Edward J. Benz Jr. and pathologist Vincent Marchesi, was titled, "Molecular cloning and tissue-specific regulation of erythroid and nonerythroid membrane skeletal protein 4.1".

+After receiving his doctorate, Tang completed postdoctoral research at Yale in 1989.

+Academic career

-He holds a PhD in Human Genetics (1988) from Yale University, where he also completed postdoctoral research (1989).
-Subsequently, he became a researcher at the Academia Sinica.
+After receiving his doctorate, Tang became a researcher at Academia Sinica.
 In 2022 Tang was elected a Member of the Academia Sinica, where he is a Distinguished Research Fellow at the Institute of Biomedical Sciences.

 He also is a member of the Program in Molecular Medicine, a collaboration between National Yang Ming Chiao Tung University and Academia Sinica.

 He co-holds patents with Academia Sinica research colleagues.